 Missouri Theater: Built in 1927 as a movie theater with Art Deco and Moorish architecture and details, the theater hosts a number of films, theater presentations, concerts, musicals and symphony concerts.

 Another popular theater venue is the Robidoux Resident Theatre, which performs locally at the Ruby Theatre located at 615 S. 10th and the Missouri Theatre.
-They perform and number of Broadway musicals throughout the year.
+They perform a number of Broadway musicals throughout the year.

 Patee House Museum: This National Historic Site is located in the former Patee House built in 1858 as a luxury hotel.
 The Patee House served as the Pony Express headquarters from 1860 to 1861.
 Today there are two floors of exhibitions.
 The former home of outlaw Jesse James, where he was killed on April 3, 1882, was moved nearby several years ago.
 You can also visit the Wild Thing Carousel from 1941 at the museum.
 1202 Penn St.